By Jirapart Limaksorn, IDPC volunteer

 By 2001, the government attempted to solve the problem of over-incarceration by moving people who use drugs to ‘drug rehabilitation centre which reduced the number of people in prison from 240,000 to 160,000.
 Since then, further problems have arisen with there being too many people in the drug rehabilitation system: in 2019 226,002 people were in the rehabilitation system.
 In some centres, especially those under the supervision of the police and military, patients don't even get any form of treatment from doctors or public health officers.
 Instead, patients are merely put under the supervision of an assigned warden, where they are treated as if they are punished with a term of imprisonment.
 In some centres, there is only 1 trained health care worker amongst the staff.

-When a person is seeking government-provided drug treatment programmes, or arrested for drug use and/or related activities such as possession, there are three types of drug rehab that the person may enter:
+When a person is seeking access to a government-provided drug treatment programmes, or arrested for drug use and/or related activities such as possession, there are three types of drug rehab that the person may enter:

 - Voluntary rehab accepts people via two channels: